rdrnt/tps-calls/README.md

 - Animation on first load
 - Color code incidents
 - Geofencing (if an incident happens within _x_ km the user will receive a push notifcation)
+- Add @TPSOperations related tweet to the selected incident.
+(Hint, there's an associated ID)

 ## Core